Undergraduate Catalog

 -

-Four departmental core courses at the 200 level, from at least three of the following four areas: Judeo-Christian origins, the history of religions in the West, Islamic traditions, and the religions of East Asia and India.
+12 semester credits of departmental core courses at the 200 level, from at least three of the following four areas: Judeo-Christian origins, the history of religions in the West, Islamic traditions, and the religions of Asia and India.

 -

-Four departmental courses at the 300 or 400 level (except RELS 490 Senior Thesis), at least one of which is a 450-level seminar.
+16 semester credits of departmental courses at the 300 or 400 level (except RELS 490 Senior Thesis), at least one of which is at the 400 level.

 -